10 of our most important Ecuador traditions

 New Year is fun almost anywhere in the world.
 In Ecuador, there are some entertaining traditions you’ll surely appreciate.

-First of all, bonfires are made on almost every corner and are usually placed in the middle of the road.
+Bonfires appear on almost every corner and usually placed in the middle of the road.
 (Keep this in mind if you plan on traveling or moving around a city.)
 Neighbors and families gather and take turns jumping over the bonfire while drinking and eating.

 Prior to the party, families make el Año Viejo, which translates to the old year, but literally takes the form of a scarecrow-like figure stuffed with hay and dressed to look like a man (or whatever character you want to portray).
 The Año Viejo represents the things we each will leave behind with the past year.
 Around midnight, the Año Viejo is tossed into the bonfire!

 Another fascinating tradition involves men dressing up as widows, blocking streets and asking for money to each passer-by.
 This tradition has various explanations.
 One is that it originated after an epidemic of yellow fever, brought by the Spaniards, which decimated populations.
-Another belief is that it is the widow of the Año Viejo that is about to get burned.
+Another belief holds that the widow of the Año Viejo is about to burn.

 Before New Year’s, you’ll see many of these scare-crow like dolls along the roads and sold for a few dollars.
 Souvenir idea?